Santuario de Santa María Magdalena

 Keep following the road around the hill until you reach a large car park at the top.

-The Santuario de Santa María Magdalena, a shrine to Mary of Magdalene, was designed by architect and engineer José Sala Sala, a student of Gaudi.
-Building of the Sanctuary was started in 1919 and completed in 1946.
+The Santuario de Santa María Magdalena, a shrine to Mary of Magdalene, was designed by architect and engineer José Sala Sala, a student of Gaudí.
+Building was started in 1919 and completed in 1946 – so finished a bit quicker than the Sagrada Familia!

-While it was definitely inspired by Gaudi’s Sagrada Familia in Barcelona, it also has some unique characteristics with both Medieval and Baroque elements.
+While it was definitely inspired by Gaudi’s Sagrada Familia in Barcelona, it also has some unique characteristics with both Medieval and Baroque elements – and of course it’s a lot smaller.

 What is the Sanctuary like?